sergiooncode/conversational-agent/README.md

 ## Sample conversations demonstrating the bot's capabilities

-- Sample conversation between the Customer Support agent and a human user:
+- Sample conversation between the Customer Support agent and a human user including a frustration label having run sentiment analysis:

 Note: the raw_conversation field is a list and the messages order is the lower the index in the list the earlier the message